pbelevich/pbelevich.github.io/_posts/2025-09-10-Inference_Server_From_Scratch_-_Part_1.markdown

 In this stub we prioritize client parity and predictability: we use **SSE** because that’s what OpenAI SDKs speak by default (WebSockets can come later), and we emit a **role preamble** so `delta.role="assistant"` appears in the first chunk as many clients expect.
 Streaming is **token-by-token**, which can look quirky with BPE (leading spaces, partial words)—acceptable for an echo server, and it will feel natural once a real model produces substring chunks.
 We **ignore unknown fields** to stay forward-compatible with evolving OpenAI params.
 Finally, **`max_tokens`** is enforced conservatively: we cap echoes (default 128) to avoid runaway responses until we add proper stopping and safety in later posts.

-Next up in **Post #2**, we’ll swap the echo trick for a **real small dense model**—think Llama-3-1B or TinyLlama—and run a naïve forward pass to actually generate tokens (still no KV cache).
+Next up in **Part #2**, we’ll swap the echo trick for a **real small dense model**—think Llama-3-1B or TinyLlama—and run a naïve forward pass to actually generate tokens (still no KV cache).
 We’ll add **correctness tests** that compare our logits/next-token picks against Hugging Face’s `generate()` on the same prompts, so we can trust the plumbing before optimizing.
 Until then, we already have a working **OpenAI-compatible server** that existing clients can call—it just “thinks” by echoing tokens.

 All code for this first milestone is available here: [https://github.com/pbelevich/myserve/tree/ver1](https://github.com/pbelevich/myserve/tree/ver1) — feel free to clone, run the smoke tests, and open issues or PRs as you follow along.